sachbhat0811/UM-Projects-/README.md

-Thank you for catching that.
-Here’s the **corrected and complete README** that includes all **four** projects:

----

-# Internship Project Repository
+# Unified Mentor Projects Repository

-This repository contains the complete code, reports, workflows, and detailed documentation for all internship projects undertaken.
+This repository contains the complete code, reports, workflows, and detailed documentation for all Unified Mentor projects undertaken.
 Each project demonstrates a unique application of machine learning or deep learning, covering both image and structured data tasks.

 ---